British Transport Police: Two Former and One Serving Officers Honoured

 Cath’s remarkable ability to remain calm and composed during crises made her a trusted figure in times of need.

-One incident highlighting Cath’s bravery and selflessness occurred on the fateful night of the Manchester Arena bombing in 2017.
+One incident highlighting Cath’s bravery and selflessness occurred on the fateful night of the Arena bombing in 2017.

 Displaying immense courage, she guided a young girl to safety and then fearlessly returned to the scene to assist numerous others.